-The board of directors (the "Board") of the Company has fixed April 21, 2023 as the record date (the "Record Date") for determination of persons entitled to receive notice of the Meeting.
+The Board has fixed April 23, 2024 as the record date (the "Record Date") for determination of persons entitled to receive notice of the Meeting.
 Only Shareholders of record at the close of business on the Record Date who either attend the Meeting personally or complete, sign and deliver a form of proxy in the manner and subject to the provisions described above will be entitled to vote or to have their Common Shares voted at the Meeting.